 The U.S. Department of Energy Solar Energy Technologies Office (SETO) supports solar manufacturing and competitiveness research to develop pathways to commercialization for high-impact innovation in the solar industry.
 The goal is to move technologies to market by strengthening innovative concepts and increasing their readiness for greater private sector investment and scale-up to commercialization.

-The manufacturing and competitiveness team helps small businesses develop ideas into successful technologies that benefit the solar industry.
-Other projects help to build a strong clean energy manufacturing sector and supply chain that produce cost-competitive clean energy products and can keep pace with the rising domestic and global demand for affordable solar energy.
-Additionally, hardware products like advanced inverters and utility-scale tracking systems allow solar energy to be produced as cost-effectively as possible.
-Cost analysis is a critical component that ties all of this work together to measure the current state of the solar industry.
-Projects across these areas aim to benefit the solar market and help the industry evolve and thrive.
-View a complete list of manufacturing and competitiveness funding programs.
+Research and development in solar manufacturing and competitiveness helps to build a strong clean energy manufacturing sector and supply chain that produce cost-competitive clean energy products and keep pace with the rising domestic and global demand for affordable solar energy.
+Additionally, this research area helps small businesses develop ideas into successful technologies that benefit the solar industry.
+Cost analysis is also a critical component that ties all of SETO’s work together to measure the current state of the solar industry.
+All of this work will help SETO reach its goal of making solar energy more affordable.
+Learn more about SETO’s goals.

 Manufacturing and Competitiveness Success Stories

 Big box retailers are leading in commercial solar installations in the United States, but solar’s energy-saving benefits aren’t limited to Fortune...Learn More